ryanmoolala/PriceTrack/README.md

 This project was done purely to experiment WebSockets & Web scraping, mainly because I did not get to with [DJ Lite](https://github.com/ryanmoolala/DJ-Lite)

+(Disclaimer: FinnHUB websocket endpoint does not work anymore, it expired)

 Tech Stack used:
 <br/>